 1. What is a disk space?

-Disk space is a total capacity of a drive or a total amount of bytes that the drive can keep.
+Disk space is a total capacity of a drive or the total amount of bytes that the drive can keep.
 It is accepted to measure the disk space in kilobytes, megabytes, gigabytes, or terabytes.
-For example, when a disk has 800 GB, it means that you can store the information (files) on it with the size no more than 800 gigabytes.
+For example, when a disk has 800 GB, it means that you can store the information (files) on it with a size of no more than 800 gigabytes.